jamezburritos/jamezburritos/README.md

 ## Experience

 - I've been programming for 5+ years
-- I'm proficient in Python and Java
+- I'm can use Java, Python, C, and JS effectively.
-- I'm learning Node.js, Web Development, and C++/C#
+- I'm currently working on a CNN in C.

 ## About Me